rsantiago/rust_basics/README.md

 # RUST BASICS

-This is a project that demonstrates most of the essential rust notation, as well as some of the most important concepts regarding ownership and borrowing, which makes the rust language one of the most interesting and intriguing programming languages lately.
+This is a project that demonstrates most of the essential rust notation.

+There are also code that illustrates some of the most important concepts regarding ownership and borrowing, which makes the rust language one of the most interesting and intriguing programming languages lately.

 I really enjoyed going through all these learnings, but I must confess that rust lang makes me a little dizzy sometimes.